By Kira Twitchell

 1.2 Historical Background of Ostia Antica

 Ostia is derived from ‘ostium’ which means ‘mouth’.
 Since the city was located where the mouth of the Tiber River flows into the Mediterranean, the city took on the name Ostia.
 Founded in approximately 620 B.C.
 Ostia was ideal for exploiting the salt flats.
 About 200 years after the city was established, Ostia was used as a naval base and a military camp due to its prime location for strategic military defense (Steves).
-By the time Rome controlled all of the Mediterranean in 150 A.D., Ostia was a commercial port and a true working town filled with warehouses and markets, housing about 60,000 people (Steves).
+By the time Rome controlled all of the Mediterranean in 150 A.D., Ostia was a commercial port and a true working city filled with warehouses and markets, housing about 60,000 people (Steves).

 1.3 Historical Background of Pompei